Posted: Jun 29, 2023

 Now that you’ve got your domain and web hosting sorted, it’s time to get your website back online.
 The easy way to do that is with a website backup.

-Website backups are one of these things that many small business owners don’t consider until it’s too late.
-Like, say, when your website designer vanishes without giving you the files.
+Website backups are one of the things that many small business owners don’t consider until it’s too late.
+When your website designer vanishes without giving you the files.

 Nonetheless, if you do have a backup somewhere on your computer you’ll be able to upload the files to your new hosting.
 Even if it’s not the most recent backup, you’ll at least have something resembling the website back online.
 Then you can begin to make any relevant changes required in the short term while you work on a future plan of action.